Jacques-Albert Senave: Move to Paris and Ypres

+Salon Exhibitions

 He developed an interest in poetry and wrote poems in French and Dutch.
 He regularly contributed his paintings to the Salons in Paris.

 After donating to the Painting Academy of Ypres a painting depicting Rembrandt in his workshop (destroyed during World War I), Senave was appointed Honorary Director of the Academy in 1821.
 His donated work formed the beginning of the art collection of the City Museum of Ypres.
 He also received the honor of being made an honorary member of the Royal Society of Fine Arts and Literature of Ghent.

-In his later years his right side was paralyzed and he learned to draw with his left hand.
-However, he could no longer paint.
+Personal life

+On 19 May 1789, Jacques-Albert Senave married Marguerite Martin in Paris (Saint-André-des-Arts).
+They had a son who followed in his father's footsteps and became a painter.
+At the age of 22, their son died, and as a result of the grief over this early death, Senave's wife died not long after.
+In his later years, Senave's right side of his body became paralyzed, forcing him to learn how to draw with his left hand, however, he was unable to paint.
 He later married a second time with the woman who took care of him during his final years.
 Senave died in Paris in 1823.